elastic/ecs/rfcs/text/0017-remove-log-original.md

 - The internal description of the field `event.original` in [`event`](0017/event.yml) should be updated to reflect the revised scope

-- The [`Beats default fields inclusion list`](../../scripts/generators/beats_default_fields_allowlist.yml) list should be updated by removing `log.original` if/when Deprecation progresses to Removal

 - The extended description of `log.original` in the [`Log Fields documentation`](../../docs/field-details.asciidoc#field-log-original) should be amended by addition of a notice of deprecation and subsequently removal if/when Deprecation progresses to Removal

 - The extended description of `event.original` in the [`Event Fields documentation`](../../docs/field-details.asciidoc#field-event-original) should be amended to clarify the absorption of `log.original`

 ## Usage

 The following examples are taken verbatim from the existing field definitions